Smart Tools Can Help Utilities Companies to Meet Net Zero Goals

 As utilities companies deliver on their net zero strategies, significant challenges lie ahead.
 However, versatile technology can help to speed business transition and support customer engagement in a new era.

 The UK is legally committed to cutting its emissions to net zero by 2050.
-For energy and water companies, this means a shift business processes and operations to keep pace with a changing landscape, while delivering excellent customer service.
+For energy and water companies, this means a shift in business processes and operations to keep pace with a changing landscape, while delivering excellent customer service.

 But some of the mechanics of delivering net zero have yet to be worked through.
 In fact, the boss of one utilities company recently urged politicians to “tackle head-on” the practical and bureaucratic problems holding back the UK’s green transition.